biomedical-cybernetics/projection-separability-indices/README.md

 ->
 ```

-Depending of the selection, the algorithm will take two different paths.
+Depending on the selection, the algorithm will take two different paths.

 #### Without null model

-Is the application of a null model is not desired.
+If the application of a null model is not desired.
 Then, the program will process all selected validity indexes, once it is finished, it will return a `struct` of values in which a single index can be accessed as `OutputVariable.IndexShortName`.

 For instance, if the main function was executed as: